 Launch of the Fair Work Agency

-While there hasn’t been a timeline set out on when the agency will begin acting, the agency’s powers will be far reaching and employers are expected to pay an enforcement fee to the agency should it be required to intervene.
+While there hasn’t been a timeline set out on when the agency will begin acting, the agency’s powers will be far-reaching, and employers are expected to pay an enforcement fee to the agency should it be required to intervene.

 The government has announced that the FWA will have the ability to: